 Light therapy is completely natural and safe.
 As LED lights are used in these lightboxes, no harmful UV rays are present there.
 It can give you a soothing warmth on your skin.

-However, if your skin is too light-sensitive or you have medications that make your skin light-sensitive, you may experience temporary redness.
+However, if your skin is too light-sensitive or you have medications that make your skin light-sensitive, you may experience temporary redness as side effect of red light therapy.
 Also, sometimes pregnancy can make your skin intolerable to light.
 In such cases, make sure to consult your doctor before you administer light therapy.

 Other than that, too much light intensity can harm your eyes.
 Using safety goggles is always recommended.
 In case of redness and inflammation, consult your doctor immediately.